-- 6. At least once every 90 days, unless the declaration or bylaws of the association impose more stringent standards, the executive board shall review, at a minimum, the following financial information at one of its meetings: - (a) A current year-to-date financial statement of the association; - (b) A current year-to-date schedule of revenues and expenses for the operating account and the reserve account, compared to the budget for those accounts; - (c) A current reconciliation of the operating account of the association; - (d) A current reconciliation of the reserve account of the association; - (e) The latest account statements prepared by the financial institutions in which the accounts of the association are maintained; and - (f) The current status of any civil action or claim submitted to arbitration or mediation in which the association is a party. - The secretary or other officer specified in the bylaws shall cause minutes to be recorded or otherwise taken at each meeting of the executive board.
-Not more than 30 days after each such meeting, the secretary or other officer specified in the bylaws shall cause the minutes or a summary of the minutes of the meetings to be made available to the units' owners.
-A copy of the minutes or a summary of the minutes must be provided to any unit's owner upon request and, if required by the executive board, upon payment to the association of the cost of providing the copy to the unit's owner. - Except as otherwise provided in subsection 9 and NRS 116.31085, the minutes of each meeting of the executive board must include: - (a) The date, time and place of the meeting; - (b) Those members of the executive board who were present and those members who were absent at the meeting; - (c) The substance of all matters proposed, discussed or decided at the meeting; - (d) A record of each member's vote on any matter decided by vote at the meeting; and - (e) The substance of remarks made by any unit's owner who addresses the executive board at the meeting if he requests that the minutes reflect his remarks or, if he has prepared written remarks, a copy of his prepared remarks if he submits a copy for inclusion. - The executive board may establish reasonable limitations on materials, remarks or other information to be included in the minutes of its meetings. - 10.
-The association shall maintain the minutes of each meeting of the executive board until the common-interest community is terminated. - A unit's owner may record on audiotape or any other means of sound reproduction a meeting of the executive board, unless the executive board is meeting in executive session, if the unit's owner, before recording the meeting, provides notice of his intent to record the meeting to the members of the executive board and the other units' owners who are in attendance at the meeting. - Notwithstanding any other provision of this chapter, the executive board may conduct a workshop to prepare for a meeting of the executive board.
-A workshop shall not be deemed to be a meeting of the executive board as long as the executive board does not take any action on any matter discussed during the workshop.
-If the executive board conducts a workshop, the executive board is not required to: - (a) Provide to the units' owners notice of the workshop pursuant to subsection 2 or 3; - (b) Permit a unit's owner to attend or speak at a workshop pursuant to - (c) Comply with the requirements of this section for creating or distributing an agenda for a workshop; or

-- (d) Comply with the requirements of this section for recording or distributing minutes for a workshop. - As used in this section, "emergency" means any occurrence or combination of occurrences that: - (a) Could not have been reasonably foreseen; - (b) Affects the health, welfare and safety of the units' owners or residents of the common-interest community; - (c) Requires the immediate attention of, and possible action by, the executive - (d) Makes it impracticable to comply with the provisions of subsection 2 or 5.

-NRS 116.3115 is hereby amended to read as follows:
+- The secretary or other officer specified in the bylaws shall cause minutes to be recorded or otherwise taken at each meeting of the units' owners.
+Not more than 30 days after each such meeting, the secretary or other officer specified in the bylaws shall cause the minutes of a summary of the minutes of the meeting to be made available to the units' owners.
+A copy of the minutes or a summary of the minutes must be provided to any unit's owner upon request and, if required by the executive board, upon payment to the association of the cost of providing the copy to the unit's owner. - 7.
+Except as otherwise provided in subsection 8, the minutes of each meeting of the units' owners must include: - (a) The date, time and place of the meeting; 11 - 12 (b) The substance of all matters proposed, discussed or decided at the meeting; 13 and - (c) The substance of remarks made by any unit's owner at the meeting if he requests that the minutes reflect his remarks or, if he has prepared written remarks, a copy of his prepared remarks if he submits a copy for inclusion. - 8.
+The executive board may establish reasonable limitations on materials, remarks or other information to be included in the minutes of a meeting of the units' owners. - 9.
+The association shall maintain the minutes of each meeting of the units' owners until the common-interest community is terminated. - 10.
+A unit's owner may record on audiotape or any other means of sound reproduction a meeting of the units' owners if the unit's owner, before recording the meeting, provides notice of his intent to record the meeting to the other units' owners who are in attendance at the meeting. - 11.
+The units' owners may approve, at the annual meeting of the units' owners, the minutes of the prior annual meeting of the units' owners and the minutes of any prior special meetings of the units' owners.
+A quorum is not required to be present when the units' owners approve the minutes. - 12.
+As used in this section, "emergency" means any occurrence or combination of occurrences that: - (a) Could not have been reasonably foreseen; - (b) Affects the health, welfare and safety of the units' owners or residents of the common-interest community: - (e) Requires the immediate attention of, and possible action by, the executive board; and - (d) Makes it impracticable to comply with the provisions of subsection 3 or 4.]
+(Deleted by amendment.) - Sec.
+11. [NRS 116.31083 is hereby amended to read as follows: 116.31083 1.
+A meeting of the executive board must be held at least once every 90 days. - 2.
+Except in an emergency or unless the bylaws of an association require a longer period of notice, the secretary or other officer specified in the bylaws of the association shall, not less than 10 days before the date of a meeting of the executive board, cause notice of the meeting to be given to the units' owners.
+Such notice must be: - (a) Sent prepaid by United States mail to the mailing address of each unit within the common-interest community or to any other mailing address designated in writing by the unit's owner; - (b) If the association offers to send notice by electronic mail, sent by electronic mail at the request of the unit's owner to an electronic mail address designated in writing by the unit's owner; or